GLOSSARY OF TERMS

 Shareholders holding shares recorded directly on the books of a corporation.
 Shareholders holding shares in street name would not be named on the books of the company.

 1. Refers to the registration of securities with the SEC.
-This stems from the requirement that the company provide the investor details about an investment offering for sale to the public.
+This stems from the requirement that the company provide the investor with details about an investment offering for sale to the public.

 2. Registration also refers to the name the shares are registered under to establish proof of ownership.